WVURAIL/dspira/pages/newpost.md

 ```
 ### Adding images to the posts

-To add images to your post first upload your image to github by going to the link below  upload and commit an image to the images directory:
+To add an image, upload it to GitHub's images directory using the link below.
+Commit the uploaded file:

 [Upload image](https://github.com/WVURAIL/dspira-lessons/upload/master/images){: .btn .btn-wvu-blue}